 - Business Profile Plugin – To create a profile about your business.

 - Google Analytics by MonsterInsights – To help you track what visitors are doing on your website to help improve user experience, navigation, service, etc.

 - Social Pug – Help your visitors and customers share your products on social media.

-- Wordfence Security – Keep your website secure, spam free, and less vulnerable from exploitation and hacking, especially if your customers are going to transact on your site with sensitive information.
+- Wordfence Security – Keep your website secure, spam-free, and less vulnerable to exploitation and hacking, especially if your customers are going to transact on your site with sensitive information.